-- Following the academy code of conduct and behaviour for learning policy and anti bullying policy - Reporting incidents of bullying - Being an upstander not a bystander (see appendix 4)
+- Following the academy code of conduct and behaviour policy - Reporting incidents of bullying - Being an upstander not a bystander (see appendix 4)

-9.Reporting
+9. Reporting

 - 9.1.
-The academy recognises that it needs to provide a variety of means for children to report bullying that is happening to them including a means of anonymous reporting - 9.2.
-In our academy the following are in place to support children to report bullying
+The academy recognises that it needs to provide a variety of means for children to report bullying that is happening to them including a means of anonymous reporting

+- 9.2.
+In our academy the following are in place to support children to report bullying:

+- 9.2.1.
+Sharp button on website

+- 9.2.2.Links to external websites

+- 9.2.3.Drop box